Skip to main content

 • Auto-close policy parameters

-Operation logs record key changes and handling actions, serving as an important component of platform governance and auditing:
+Operation logs record critical changes and handling actions, forming important components of platform governance and audit:

 • Log Types: Event, Alert, Incident, System